Qumulo/LogFilter/README.md

 ]
 ```

-### Create the new Qumulo audit Log configuration via LogFilter script
+### Create the new Qumulo audit log configuration via the LogFilter script
-**LogFilter** is the main script file that allow you to create a new Rsyslog configuration file for filtering and forwarding Qumulo audit logs to the defined hosts.
+**LogFilter** is the main script file that allows you to create a new Rsyslog configuration file for filtering and forwarding Qumulo audit logs to the defined hosts.

 Run the script in this directory by typing

 `./LogFilter --config ./config/log_filters.json`

 in a terminal window.
-If there are no errors, a rsyslog configuration file will be created in **outputs** directory.
+If there are no errors, a rsyslog configuration file will be created in the **outputs** directory.

 ### Verify the configuration file

-Before copying the configuration file that you created via **LogFilter**, you can verify the config file doesn't have any syntax error with the command below.
+Before copying the configuration file that you created via **LogFilter**, you can verify the config file doesn't have any syntax errors with the command below.

 `rsyslogd -f ./outputs/10-qumulo-audit.conf -N7`

 ### Copy the new configuration file
 Rsyslog loads dedicated log file format definitions from the **/etc/rsyslog.d** directory.
 You will need
-to create a new configuration file (**10-qumulo-audit.conf** inside **outputs**) via **LogFilter**  script for defining the Qumulo Audit Log format.
+to create a new configuration file (**10-qumulo-audit.conf** inside **outputs**) via the **LogFilter**  script for defining the Qumulo Audit Log format.

 Simply copy this file into **/etc/rsyslog.d**.

 `cp ./outputs/10-qumulo-audit.conf /etc/rsyslog.d/`

 ### Restart the rsyslog daemon
-In order for the new Qumulo Audit Log configuration to be active, you must first restart the
-rsyslog daemon on the server.
+In order for the new Qumulo Audit Log configuration to be active, you must restart the rsyslog daemon on the server.

 `systemctl restart rsyslog`